Skip to main content

 We are pleased to announce that all articles published in Journal of Patient-Reported Outcomes are included in the Emerging Sources Citation Index, Web of Science, Scopus, PubMed, PubMed Central and DOAJ.

-4. Qualitative studies on the development and application of PROs.
+4. Quantitative and qualitative studies on the development and application of PROs.

 5. Studies of the social and behavioural determinants of health using PRO measures.